 How to Store Liquid Smoke

 You should keep your bottles of liquid smoke in the pantry, or in a cool, dark spot.
-As long as the bottle is tightly sealed, the liquid smoke will last for a couple of years.
+As long as you keep the bottle tightly sealed, liquid smoke has a long shelf life.

 The most important thing to remember when using liquid smoke is that this stuff is highly concentrated.
 You’ll only need a little splash to make a striking impression on your grilled snacks.